Here's Our Rant About SeaWorld Entertainment Inc. (SEAS)

 SEAS’s Market Performance

-SEAS stocks went down by -3.97% for the week, with a monthly drop of -10.65% and a quarterly performance of -17.67%, while its annual performance rate touched 184.48%.
-The volatility ratio for the week stands at 5.07% while the volatility levels for the past 30 days are set at 5.11% for SeaWorld Entertainment Inc..
-The simple moving average for the period of the last 20 days is -6.32% for SEAS stocks with a simple moving average of 5.87% for the last 200 days.
+SEAS stocks went up by 20.79% for the week, with a monthly jump of 12.05% and a quarterly performance of 6.91%, while its annual performance rate touched 192.05%.
+The volatility ratio for the week stands at 7.44% while the volatility levels for the past 30 days are set at 5.69% for SeaWorld Entertainment Inc..
+The simple moving average for the period of the last 20 days is 12.13% for SEAS stocks with a simple moving average of 25.84% for the last 200 days.

 Analysts’ Opinion of SEAS

-Many brokerage firms have already submitted their reports for SEAS stocks, with Stifel repeating the rating for SEAS by listing it as a “Buy.”
-The predicted price for SEAS in the upcoming period, according to Stifel is $74 based on the research report published on July 15th of the current year 2021.
+Many brokerage firms have already submitted their reports for SEAS stocks, with B. Riley Securities repeating the rating for SEAS by listing it as a “Buy.”
+The predicted price for SEAS in the upcoming period, according to B. Riley Securities is $77 based on the research report published on August 06th of the current year 2021.

-Citigroup, on the other hand, stated in their research note that they expect to see SEAS reach a price target of $52, previously predicting the price at $34.
-The rating they have provided for SEAS stocks is “Neutral” according to the report published on March 08th, 2021.
+Stifel, on the other hand, stated in their research note that they expect to see SEAS reach a price target of $74, previously predicting the price at $73.
+The rating they have provided for SEAS stocks is “Buy” according to the report published on July 15th, 2021.

-B. Riley Securities gave a rating of “Buy” to SEAS, setting the target price at $34 in the report published on November 06th of the previous year.
+Citigroup gave a rating of “Neutral” to SEAS, setting the target price at $52 in the report published on March 08th of the current year.

-Volatility was left at 5.11%, however, over the last 30 days, the volatility rate increased by 5.07%, as shares sank -7.48% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -17.34% lower at present.
+Volatility was left at 5.69%, however, over the last 30 days, the volatility rate increased by 7.44%, as shares surge +13.34% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.94% lower at present.

-During the last 5 trading sessions, SEAS fell by -3.97%, which changed the moving average for the period of 200-days by +93.25% in comparison to the 20-day moving average, which settled at $46.59.
-In addition, SeaWorld Entertainment Inc. saw 38.68% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SEAS rose by +20.79%, which changed the moving average for the period of 200-days by +122.17% in comparison to the 20-day moving average, which settled at $47.51.
+In addition, SeaWorld Entertainment Inc. saw 67.52% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading